 News mostly is about what happens today, but rarely about what happens every day.
 It covers the most sensational exceptions, leaving you uninformed about the rules.
 The Correspondent wants to redefine what news is about, shifting the focus from the sensational to the foundational.
 Our correspondents cover the most important developments and underlying forces that shape our world, rather than speculating about the latest hype or scare.
 Put another way: we don’t cover the weather, we cover the climate, informing you about how the world really works.

 The Correspondent is an ad-free platform.
-Period.
-This includes so-called sponsored content.
-Disseminating messages (commercial or otherwise) for a fee is simply not permitted.
-Our business model is selling quality journalism to members, not selling our members out to advertisers.
-The Correspondent is open to collaborating with non-interested partners and funds whose investments contribute directly to our journalistic goals.
-Any such partnerships are subject to at least one non-negotiable condition: full editorial independence.
+This includes so called sponsored content.
+We are funded by paying members.
+Our business model is providing you with quality journalism, not selling your attention to advertisers.
+The Correspondent is open to collaborating with media partners.
+We also accept funding from organizations whose investments contribute directly to our journalistic goals.
+Any such agreement will include one non-negotiable condition: full editorial independence.

 The simplest way to make headlines is to insult a group of people and generate outrage.
 The flood of news coverage then leads to a second rage cycle aimed at media excess.
 This pattern reinforces some of our worst habits: stoking fear for commercial gain or political advantage, trading in stereotypes to trigger response.
 The Correspondent is committed to fighting harmful simplifications, and steering clear of breaking news that is meant to shock rather than inform.
 We try not to be driven by the fear of missing out, allowing us to dig deeper and fact check more thoroughly.